jmschp/arduino_101/02-arduino.md

 #### Digital Output Pin

-We can use a digital pin as output to contorl an external sensor, like for example a LED.
+We can use a digital pin as output to control an external sensor, like for example a LED.
 Suppose we have an LED connected to digital pin 7, and ground (GND).
 When we set D7 to **HIGH** this should turn one the LED, when we set it to **LOW** this should turn off the LED, so we have the possible outcomes:

 | D7   | Voltage | LED |
 | ---- | ------- | --- |